trainart/linux3/3-EXAM.md

 # Linux Network Server (level 3) EXAM

-## Install following service on separate VM and present as your EXAM result
+## Install following services on separate VM and present as your EXAM result

 ### Before you start with exam task on new VM

+0. Add second network interface to your VM it should become `enp0s8`.

 1. Since `SELinux` and `firewalld` may cause problems for this exam task turn off firewalld & SELinux